 We could say this of the whole biosphere, as suggested by John Palka in his blog post Is Earth Alive?, which reconsiders the “Gaia hypothesis” originally proposed by Lynn Margulis and James Lovelock.
 John Palka, “a neuroscientist who loves plants and ponders big questions,” quotes from a recent book by planetary scientist David Grinspoon:

 I think our fundamental Anthropocene dilemma is that we have achieved global impact but have no mechanisms for global self-control.
 So, to the (debatable) extent that we are like some kind of global organism, we are still a pretty clumsy one, crashing around with little situational awareness, operating on a scale larger than our perceptions or motor skills.
-However, we can also see our civilization, such as it is, becoming knitted together by trade, by satellite, by travel, and instantaneous communications, into some kind of new global whole—one that is as yet conflicted and incoherent, but which is arguably just beginning to perceive and act in its own self-interest.— Grinspoon, David (2016-12-06).
-Earth in Human Hands: Shaping Our Planet's Future (Kindle Locations 158-163).
-Grand Central Publishing.
-Kindle Edition.
+However, we can also see our civilization, such as it is, becoming knitted together by trade, by satellite, by travel, and instantaneous communications, into some kind of new global whole—one that is as yet conflicted and incoherent, but which is arguably just beginning to perceive and act in its own self-interest.[next]— Grinspoon 2016, Kindle Locations 158-163

 Taking the third, intentional stance means ascribing to the system intentions (desires, hopes, fears, expectations, ..... ) of its own.
 This is our typical way of relating to one another, and to other organisms.
 We also slip into this mode when we say of the computer or program ‘It's looking for a resource file’ or ‘It checks my spelling automatically’ or ‘It can't handle that format.’
-This makes sense, because (for instance) you probably have a better chance against a good chess-playing program if you take the intentional stance toward it than if you take the design stance; again, it's more economical, thus allowing you to anticipate its moves and keep up with the interaction in ‘real time.’
+This makes sense, because (for instance) you probably have a better chance against a good chess-playing program if you take the intentional stance toward it than if you take the design stance; again, it's more economical, thus allowing you to anticipate its moves and keep up with the interaction in “real time.”
 This is of course the stance proper to psychology, as the design and physical stances are proper to biology and physics respectively.
-But it is the nature of our interaction – our dialog with the other system – that makes a stance appropriate, not the inherent nature of the system.
+But it is the nature of the interaction between systems that makes a stance appropriate for this one. [next]

-The question of whether Machines Can Think … is about as relevant as the question of whether Submarines Can Swim.— Edsger W. Dijkstra (1984)
+The question of whether Machines Can Think … is about as relevant as the question of whether Submarines Can Swim.[next]— Edsger W. Dijkstra (1984)

 The soul appears to originate movement in animals … through intention [διὰ προαιρέσεώς τινος] or process of thinking [καὶ νοήσεως].Is thinking intentional?
 Are intentions conscious?— Aristotle, On the Soul, 406b